-6.10.8 Clearing of vegetation, stripping & conservation of topsoil used (e.g. stabilizing the area after construction or re-vegetating other impacted areas) in such a way that it enhances the remaining natural veld.
+6.10.8 Clearing of vegetation, stripping & conservation of topsoil

+The contractor shall take all reasonable steps to minimise the impact of his activities on the environment.
+If natural vegetation have to be removed for construction purposes, the natural vegetation shall be rescued, reused (e.g. stabilizing the area after construction or re-vegetating other impacted areas) in such a way that it enhances the remaining natural veld.
 By the same principle topsoil (which contains the remaining natural seed store as well as possibly many bulb species) must be carefully removed and stored or re-used for rehabilitation or impacted areas in the immediate vicinity.